Six keys to becoming an innovative employee

 5. Engage, commit and be ready to contribute

 While it is absolutely normal for you to maintain a personal life outside of your workplace, be ready to commit to your work with full engagement.
 Don’t go to work with divided emotions and thoughts about your private life.
-So sort out your thoughts and emotions before resuming for work.
+So sort out your thoughts and emotions before resuming work.
 Be ready to engage, commit and contribute significantly to whatever task you’re assigned.

 6. Know your limit and be willing to learn new things